Georgian Airways Flight 834: Approach

-At 13:39 p.m, the crew requested to descent to 10,000 ft and were later asked to report back after being cleared by the ATC.
+At 13:39 p.m, the crew requested to descend to 10,000 ft and were later asked to report back after being cleared by the ATC.
 Following their clearance, they realized that severe weather condition had formed around Kinshasa.
 Captain Hovhanesyan stated that the aircraft would have to go around the weather system to avoid it.
 His co-pilot, First Officer Tsutskiridze, decided to observe the developing weather condition.

 Tsutkiridze was shocked to see the size of the storm, even could be heard once when he said that the entire ground surface was covered by "magenta".
 The discovery angered both pilots as the weather would complicate their landing attempt.
 During their conversation on the possible attempts to avoid the weather, personnel in Kinshasa asked the crew to report back on their position.
 The controller then cleared Flight 834 to conduct a straight-in approach to the localizer of Runway 24 of Kinshasa's N'djili Airport.

-Captain Ognesyan, still angry with the weather condition in the area, asked his co-pilot to request the latest weather information in Kinshaha.
+Captain Hovhanesyan, still angry with the weather condition in the area, asked his co-pilot to request the latest weather information in Kinshasa.
 Following their request, the controller in Kinshasa stated that the airport was being pounded with thunderstorm activity with winds at 8 kn.
 The crew later discussed on the possible ways to approach the airport.
 Meanwhile, the airspeed continued to increase, nearly reaching 250 kn.
 The aircraft then descended to 3,500 ft.
 First Officer Tsutskiridze later said that he had seen the runway on one o'clock position.
 The crew reported back to the tower and the controller wished the crew for a good landing.